minyyds/README-generator/README.md

 ## Description

-read me generation from the command line using node and npm inquirer
+README Generator using command line with node and npm inquirer.

 ## Installation